Azure-Samples/functions-quickstart-dotnet-azd-service-bus/README.md

 ---
-description: This end-to-end Python sample demonstrates the secure triggering of a Flex Consumption plan app from a Service Bus instance secured in a virtual network.
+description: This end-to-end .NET C# sample demonstrates the secure triggering of a Flex Consumption plan app from a Service Bus instance secured in a virtual network.
 page_type: sample
 products:
 - azure-functions
 - azure
 urlFragment: service-bus-trigger-virtual-network
 languages:
-- python
+- csharp
 - bicep
 - azdeveloper
 ---

-# Azure Functions Python Service Bus Trigger using Azure Developer CLI
+# Azure Functions .NET C# Service Bus Trigger using Azure Developer CLI

-This template repository contains a Service Bus trigger reference sample for functions written in Python and deployed to Azure using the Azure Developer CLI (`azd`).
+This template repository contains a Service Bus trigger reference sample for functions written in .NET C# and deployed to Azure using the Azure Developer CLI (`azd`).
 The sample uses managed identity and a virtual network to make sure deployment is secure by default.
 This sample demonstrates these two key features of the Flex Consumption plan:

 * **High scale**.
 A low concurrency of 1 is configured for the function app in the `host.json` file.
 Once messages are loaded into Service Bus and the app is started, you can see how it scales to one app instance per message simultaneously.
 * **Virtual network integration**.
 The Service Bus that this Flex Consumption app reads events from is secured behind a private endpoint.
 The function app can read events from it because it is configured with VNet integration.
 All connections to Service Bus and to the storage account associated with the Flex Consumption app also use managed identity connections instead of connection strings.